URAKOLOUY5/SourceMaps/INSTALLATION.md

 #### Installing assets to your Valve Hammer Editor

-Once you have checked the structure of the archive and selected the right assays, you need to install them in your SDK editor.
+Once you have checked the structure of the archive and selected the neccesary asset, you need to install them in your SDK editor.

 First you need to open a folder with the game that is located in `steamapps`.
 In this folder you find the game (уч: Half-Life 2) and one of the games opens.
 For example, if your editor uses `ep2` you open it.
 In it you find the file `gameinfo.txt`.
 Next, look for a line: